katsuomi/object_matching/README.md

 ## 💬 About

-You can easily compare two objects in JavaScript using this npm package.
+Using this npm package, You can compare two objects.

 ## 💁‍♂️ example